Click for Larger Image

 Shows the distribution of birth weight in 3,226 newborn babies.

-Estimated probability distribution of the number of firing neutrons under different temperatures.
+Estimated probability distribution of the number of firing neurons under different temperatures.

 Utlizing stats from NBA.com the mean average height of an NBA player is 6'7.